Recreational property and shooting ranges are open 7 days a week all year.

 The black powder trail also has about dozen knife and hawk throwing stations.
 These are located on NW trail entrance.
 The knife and hawk throwing stations are completely safe to use, even if there is shooting being done on the trail.
 Bring your knife, hawk and kids and have some fun.

 Each year there are two organized black powder shoots, one in July and the other in September.
 These shoots have a Western Canadian Fur Trade theme.
 There is even a primitive camp set up behind the clubhouse.
 These shoots will have competitions in muzzle loading rifles, pistols, flint lock trade guns, knife and hawk throwing and primitive archery.

 Non-SPFGA members are welcome to these shoot, but are required to sign a waiver and pay the $20 per day non-member shooting fee.

 There are a number of firearms competition shoots and archery shoots held annually that are advertised in club newsletters and in the Events Calendar.
 These are fun shoots and everyone competes against themselves.

 The Black Powder Trail is designed for both casual use as well as organized shoots.
 The Edmonton House Brigade and the Sherwood Park Fish & Game Association co-host a shoot in late May of each year.
-For further information, please contact the Black Powder Chair.
+For further information, please contact the Firearms Director (Black Powder).

-Rifle events include the .22 Rimfire Silhouette Shoot.
-Knock-down metallic targets from 40 to 100 m distances.
-For further information, please contact the Rifle Chair.
+Rifle events include .22 Rimfire Silhouette and Outlaw Rimfire Precision Series.
+For further information, please contact the Firearms Director (Rifle).

 Shotgun Trap shooting is held from spring to fall on Sunday afternoons and on Wednesday evenings.
-For further information, please contact the Shotgun Chair.
+For further information, please contact the Firearms Director (Shotgun).

-Archery shooting outside all year round and 3D course from May to end of August.
-For further information, please contact the Archery Chair.
+Archery shooting outside all year round and 3D course from April to end of August.
+For further information, please contact the Archery Director.